 Schools Information Pack

 The HACSG has produced an information pack for teachers, parents and students concerning hyperactivity in the classroom.
 It offers insights into ADHD and practical tips on how teachers can help.
-You’ll also find information on which additives and foods to avoid (such as drinks containing caffeine, flavourings etc.) and suggestions for healthy school meals.
+Also included is an 'Additives to avoid' list.